Tangoe/Mobile-Procurement-API-Documentation/concepts/pagination/index.md

 ## JSON Response Body

-Paginated results always include a metadata block [****LINK TO METADATA**** PAGE] containing the details needed by the API consumer to navigate the resultset.
+Paginated results always include a [metadata block](/concepts/pagination/) containing the details needed by the API consumer to navigate the resultset.
 These details include:

 * **totalCount** - The total number of items in the entire result set (i.e., across all pages).